Accidental injury during pregnancy was associated with increased risk of cerebral palsy (CP) for babies in a recently published study.

 - Severe injury that resulted in the hospitalization of mom and the resulting delivery of the baby within a week increased the risk of the child to CP.

 - In this study of 2,110,177 births between the years 2002 and 2017, about eight percent of women experienced more than one injury during their pregnancy.

 Trauma experienced by a mother can trigger dangerous conditions for a baby, including premature birth, placental abruption, or uterine rupture—all dangerous conditions for an unborn child.

 Lead author, Dr. Asma Ahmed said “We need to provide better support for babies whose mothers have been injured in pregnancy, especially after severe injuries.
 As well, these findings suggest the need for early monitoring of babies’ development, regular check-ups and longer-term neurodevelopmental assessments.”

 This study alerts healthcare providers of the longer-term need for monitoring and treatment for mom and her precious cargo if an accident occurs during pregnancy.

 Speak with a trusted medical malpractice attorney in Washington, DC and Baltimore, Maryland

-The legal team at Schochor and Staton, P.A. aggressively protects your rights and fights to achieve full compensation on your behalf after injury from medical negligence or mistake.
+The legal team at Schochor, Staton, Goldberg, and Cardea, P.A. aggressively protects your rights and fights to achieve full compensation on your behalf after injury from medical negligence or mistake.
 Contact us today to schedule a free consultation.